 \subsection{Measures of accuracy}

-All errors in Sections \ref{sec:Method_Validation} and \ref{sec:Expts} are calculated as a measure of the difference between a variable of interest, $y$, and a reference value $y_R$, e.g., a previous value of $W^{(i)}$, or an exact solution to a test problem.
+All errors in Section \ref{sec:Expts} are calculated as a measure of the difference between a variable of interest, $y$, and a reference value $y_R$, e.g., a previous value of $W^{(i)}$, or an analytic solution to a test problem.
 The error measure $\mathcal{E}$ is composed of an $L^2$ error in space and an $L^\infty$ error in time.
 We define absolute and relative $L^2$ spatial errors